francesjgonzales/generator-website-starter/README.md

 3. Install the package file using Yeoman.
 You can repeat this process if you want to reuse in a new VS Workspsace `yo website-starter`

+4. Run `gulp` in your project directory terminal

+   If error occur its possible that gulp is not installed in your global yet.
+Below are steps to install

+   - Run gulp command utility
+     `npm install --global gulp-cli`
+   - Install Gulp in your project directory
+     `npm install --save-dev gulp`

+   > For more details on how the generated files are created, please read this [repository](https://github.com/francesjgonzales/website-starter)

 ### Steps in creating a yeoman generator

+If you want to learn how I created this generator, below are the steps

 1. Create a new repository in github